CBD Pilot Test for Epileptic Dogs Finds More Study Needed

 These findings have led to the first FDA approval of a purified drug substance derived from cannabis (Epidiolex/Epidyolex by GW Pharma) in 2018 for the treatment of these syndromes, and research is ongoing about the use of this compound for the treatment of other epilepsies in humans.

-These breakthroughs in pediatric neurology have made epileptic dog owners and veterinary neurologists even more curious about potential use of CBD in epileptic dogs.
+These breakthroughs in pediatric neurology have made epileptic dog owners and veterinary neurologists even more curious about the potential use of CBD in epileptic dogs.
 On the canine research front, two pharmacokinetics studies have been published and the results of a preliminary study regarding the use of CBD for epilepsy treatment in dogs were published in JAVMA during the 2019 summer.
-The author, Dr. Stefanie McGrath, neurologist at Colorado State University, has presented those results at the last ACVIM conference in June 2019.
+The author, Dr. Stefanie McGrath, a neurologist at Colorado State University, has presented those results at the last ACVIM conference in June 2019.

 First, the pharmacokinetics studies have shown that a dose of 2 mg/kg BID in healthy dogs is absorbed, eliminated, does not change CBC and biochemistry parameters and does not cause adverse effects in dogs.
 Also, between oral microencapsulated oil beads, oral CBD-infused oil, or CBD-infused transdermal cream, it was established that oral CBD-infused oil provides the most favorable pharmacokinetic profile and that exposure is dose-proportional in dogs.